This is the second post in a series where we take a look at EMI and EMC precompliance using real time spectrum analyzers.

 RTSA EMC Precompliance Advantage

-RTSAs have many features that can aid with EMC precompliance, such as the persistent display, waterfall display, programmable sweeps, and frequency mask trigger (FMT) technology.
+RTSAs have many features that can aid with EMC precompliance, such as the persistent display, waterfall display, programmable sweeps, and configurable limit lines.
 With these technologies and overlapping FFTs, bursting, modulated, or frequency hopping signals can be accurately captured by RTSAs, where a traditional spectrum analyzers may get a low averaging effect and misrepresent signal power or even miss the signal with the peak detector if the duration of the signal is shorter than the attack specification of the detector.

 Another advantage of PC-driven RTSAs is the flexibility of the fast fourier transfer (FFT) digitization of data and the ability to process that data on a sophisticated PC software.
 Custom routines and analysis can be relatively easily implemented with PC-Driven RTSAs, and post-test analysis software can be used to provide deep insights inaccessible in traditional bench-top instruments due to costs and slow update turn around.
-For example, Signal Hound’s Spike software was recently upgraded with a EMC Precompliance module, where Signal Hound’s engineers enabled a complex digital quasi-peak detection algorithm, and a suite of common EMC Precompliance Tools—for free.
+For example, Signal Hound’s Spike spectrum analyzer software was recently upgraded with an EMC precompliance module, where Signal Hound’s engineers enabled a complex digital quasi-peak detection algorithm, and a suite of common EMC precompliance tools—for free.

-For example, a FMT table can be designed to capture any frequency ranges that may have spurs beyond the threshold set by the standard.
+For example, limit lines can be configured to capture any frequency ranges that may have spurs beyond the threshold set by the standard.
 That frequency region can then be studied against the standard requirements to discover if it truly violates the standard limitations.
 Though this may not be the most ideal method, in many cases, this may provide the necessary insight during design and prototyping to prepare a design for more rigorous EMC precompliance testing.